Ted-Yanzeg/Steam-price-api/README.md

 # Steam Price Prediction Project

 This repository contains a pipeline to:
-1. Scrape the top N Steam games’ metadata and reviews.
+1. Scrape the top 1000 Steam games’ metadata and reviews.
 2. Train a Ridge regression model to predict paid-game prices.
 3. Expose a Flask API that serves price predictions.
 4. Provide a py-Shiny front-end for interactive user input and chart visualization.